Logotherapy: A Path to a Meaningful Life

 Logotherapy Techniques

 Frankl believed that people can turn suffering into achievement and accomplishment.
-He viewed discomforting emotions such as guilt as an opportunity to better oneself, making life transitions as a chance to take responsible action.
-Logotherapy uses three main techniques to accomplish this:
+He viewed discomforting emotions such as guilt as an opportunity to better oneself.
+Accordingly, these emotions invite life transitions, giving individuals a chance to take responsible action.ย Logotherapy uses three main techniques to accomplish this:

 The underlying goal is to interrupt the “hyper-reflection” on self that creates anxiety.